 To access all available printable forms, visit the Confidentiality of Court Records Forms page.

 Effective July 1, 2021, as the result of Florida Supreme Court amendment (SC20-1765) to Rule of Judicial Administration 2.420, it is the sole responsibility of the filer to notify the Clerk of Courts of confidential information in certain civil court filings.

 Visit the Confidential Information in Civil Cases page to learn more.

 Sensitive Information in Court Documents (Records)

-These items are designated as sensitive data elements as opposed to confidential.
-The Clerk & Comptroller’s authority to redact is limited to items designated confidential by Rule or Law.
-Therefore, the Clerk & Comptroller’s Office does not have statutory authority to redact (obscure with a black box) these sensitive items.
-To request protections of sensitive information in court documents, Rule 2.420 (PDF) prescribes motions (requests for court action) a party or interested person may take if (s)he is concerned a court document should be deemed confidential or should be sealed.
-Consult with an attorney to initiate court actions regarding these documents.
+The Clerk & Comptroller’s Office does not have statutory authority to redact (obscure with a black box) these sensitive items.
+To request protections of sensitive information in court documents, Florida Rule of Judicial Administration 2.420 prescribes motions (requests for court action) a party or interested person may take if (s)he is concerned a court document should be deemed confidential or should be sealed.